Thursday, July 23, 2020

 Penn Pilot Photo

 In 1970, James’ brother, Dr. William Cleveland and several others erected a stone marker at the crash site atop the mountain.
 A hiking trail was later blazed up to the site.
 The trek is very peaceful and serene, but not for first time hikers.
 Maneuvering over the rocky switch-backs can be treacherous for those who are unprepared for such terrain.
 The climb is certainly worth it when the monument and vista come into view.
 Near the marker is a stone cairn where several rusty mangled parts of James' plane have been placed.
-One piece appears to be a landing gear strut.

 The monument and the cairn atop the mountain